 Growing up, we always had the sloppy joe sauce in a can.
 However, when my husband and I got married, I found out he didn’t like the canned sloppy joe mix.

 So I set off to figure out how we were going to make this sloppy goodness.
-After a lot of trial and error, I finally created a recipe for homemade Sloppy Joe sauce that made us both happy.
-Even better, these sandwiches can be on the table in less than thirty minutes, so this is on regular rotation for when I have to work nightshift or need dinner on the table quick.
+After a lot of trial and error, I finally created a recipe for a homemade Sloppy Joe sauce recipe that made us both happy.
+Even better, these sandwiches can be on the table in less than thirty minutes, so this is on regular rotation for when I have to work nightshift or need dinner on the table fast.

 Pin It For Later

 How To Make The Sloppy Joe Recipe Without Ketchup

 This is the only homemade Sloppy Joe recipe without ketchup that you will ever need.

 First, in a large skillet or dutch oven add in a pound and a half of ground beef, a diced red pepper (I prefer red bell peppers, but any color will work), and a diced onion to the ground beef.
 Cook the meat and vegetable mixture on medium-high heat until the ground beef is cooked thoroughly and vegetables are tender.

 Drain the grease well from the ground beef mixture then mix in the garlic powder, salt, black pepper, and chili powder.
 Now, add in the tomato sauce, brown sugar, mustard, and Worcestershire sauce.
 Reduce heat and continue cooking until the mixture comes to a slow simmer.

 Serve warm on hamburger buns or bread of choice.

 This recipe is an easy Sloppy Joe recipe without ketchup homemade in less than 30 minutes.
 Serve it up on a bun or as a Sloppy Joe panini.